Ability to Use Your Own Mail Server

-Checking the Require User Mail Settings checkbox will ensure that the emails are always sent out using the user mail server settings rather then the server defaults specified here.
+Checking the Require User Mail Settings checkbox will ensure that the emails are always sent out using the user mail server settings rather than the server defaults specified here.
 If these settings don’t exist, the user will be prompted to save them first.

 Bypassing Two-Factor Authentication

 If you are using TFA on your mail server, you won't be able to sign in using your normal password through Centerbase.
-You'll need to set up an app-password with your mail provider that allows TFA to be bypassed.
-A couple of links to common mail providers support articles showing the process of setting up an app-password on their sites are listed below:
+You'll need to set up an app password with your mail provider that allows TFA to be bypassed.
+A couple of links to common mail providers support articles showing the process of setting up an app password on their sites are listed below: